 - Episodes of Buffy the Vampire Slayer frequently start with Buffy killing a random vampire on patrol.
 Occasionally doubles as a Couch Gag; for instance, "Halloween" starts with Buffy fighting a vampire in a pumpkin patch.

 - The "opening gambits" of MacGyver—especially for the first few episodes—had little to do with the rest of the plot, and were often directed by a separate team.
 This particular style of opening was important in the pilot, as it was our first glimpse of MacGyver in action.
 A good portion of the episode was devoted to this gambit: Mac scaled a sheer cliff, disarmed a missile, and made an impromptu rescue, all while his internal monologue brought us up to speed, via a series of somewhere between home-spun and down right corny analogies about hockey, riding horses or people he knows.

 - Superhuman Samurai Syber-Squad frequently opened in the middle of a battle with a monster-of-the-week sort of construct, which sometimes led to the villains immediately coming up with a new plan (and the true monster for this episode) to avenge the thwarting of the old one.

 - A few Power Rangers series have been known to do this:

 - Power Rangers Zeo has at least two.
-The first has Adam being pursused by 4 "ninjas" who are later revield to be the other Rangers.
-The second has the Gold Ranger protcting the team from a group of [[Mook Cogs]].
+The first has Adam being pursused by 4 "ninjas" who are later revealed to be the other Rangers.
+The second has the Gold Ranger protecting the team from a group of Cogs.

 - Power Rangers Time Force uses this extensively to make use of Stock Footage that they couldn't use any other way.